svohr/mixemt/README.md

 dropout is likely (default: None).

 #### `-V, --no-var-check`
-Disable requirement that the majority of contributors's unique defining variants are present in the sample.
+Disable requirement that the majority of contributors' unique defining variants are present in the sample.
 Use when coverage is very low and dropout is likely.

 #### `-E`
-Skip contribution estimate refinement and report proportions from intial EM run.
+Skip contribution estimate refinement and report proportions from initial EM run.

 ### Assembly options